ZSR3004/Cell-Tracking/docs/STYLEGUIDE.md

 ### 2.2 Overview of Google's Python Style Guide

 [Google's Python Syle Guide](https://google.github.io/styleguide/pyguide.html) is how the company Google writes their code with Python.
-It is company specific, but outlines the same conventions as PEP 8.
+It addresses some issues in more depth than the PEP 8 style guide.

 ### 2.3 Key Differences and When to Follow